Last Updated on October 26, 2023 by Sorin Petroj

 The last of the seven best tips to improve table tennis fast is to record matches and exercises.
 Nowadays, modern video cameras and smartphones are a pity that sometimes you don’t take videos and see yourself playing later.

 Of course, a coach can always give you good advice.
-However, you will know precisely how to fix a particular move when you see yourself.
+However, when you see yourself, you will know precisely how to fix a particular move.
 You have noticed that you always notice an opponent’s mistake, even when you play.
 This is because we always see better from the side than our movements while we play.

 Also, I recommend that you do it from time to time, but accept the mistake and practice it in the following pieces of training.